AndreKuratomi/ChallengeFront/README.md

 - [Yarn](https://yarnpkg.com/)
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)

-Obs: Inside the project's 'src/' directory there is a folder called <b>'references/</b>' that contain images and links used to inspire this rumble project.
+Obs: Inside the project's 'src/' directory there is a folder called <b>'references/</b>' that contain images and links used to inspire this humble project.

 <br>